 Do you have a computer desktop full of files?
 Are you desperate when you have to find a file on your computer?

-Do the same step than to declutter your mailbox : organize your files, delete applications, programs and files you don’t need anymore.
+Do the same step as to declutter your mailbox: organize your files, delete applications, programs, and files you don’t need anymore.
 Make sure you end up seeing your wallpaper clearly from now on!

 2- Make a plan of what you will do instead of watching your screen

 You need to be prepared because it will be too hard for you if you don’t have something to do instead of idling and scrolling social media.

 For example, it’s really easy to go home and watch Netflix.
 Instead of this, prepare a to-do list or start an activity that you will enjoy doing in the evening. tart to workout, prepare a good meal.
 Or maybe you want to start something new like knitting or starting a blog or whatever.

 You can decide to check social media when you’re commuting or you can choose to dedicate one or two hours to your blog each evening.
 But you have to decide what you need to do to not be sucked by the internet maze.
 It’s important to timebox your digital activities.